fangjingyan/ECE656project/README.md

 - Data storage: AWS - Relational Database Service

 ### Part 0.2 Run
-After installing PyQt5 and pymysql, run drive.py in IDE or terminal.
+After installing PyQt5 and pymysql, run *drive.py* in IDE or terminal.
 A window will be showed which is the application we implemented.

 ## Part 1.
 Data Cleaning
+See __dataclean.sql__
 #### Part 1.1 Sanity Checks
 ##### Part 1.1.1 Time Checks
 1. anything can not occur before yelp-founded time or from the future